mnikander/cpp_sequence/README.md

 Note that intermediate stages, such as `map` must explicitly specify the value type of their _inputs_, in this case `int`.
 This allows any possible type mismatches to be identified by the compiler.
 This ensures relatively short error messages, which clearly state _where_ in the pipeline the type mismatch occurred.
+This is mandatory, the pipeline will not compile if the input type of a stage is missing.

 An example for a **map-filter-reduce** pipeline, common in functional programming languages, is given below.
 Here, the pipeline stages are defined inline, from left-to-right, in the order in which they are executed.
-Here, we use the function `yield(n)`, to execute the generator a fixed number of times.
+Instead of `run()`, we use the function `yield(n)` to execute the generator a fixed number of times.
 The result may contain any number of values, depending on the pipeline.
-In this case, where we are filtering for even numbers, the result will contain half as many elements as the generator yielded.
+In this case, where we are filtering for even numbers, so the result will contain half as many elements as the generator yielded.

 ```cpp
 using namespace seq;